Things to Do at Golf Tournaments: Fun Ideas for Players and Guests

 Which on-course contests raise the most money without slowing play?

-Closest to the pin, longest drive, straightest drive, and a putting contest at the turn.
-Sell entry wristbands at check-in and post winners quickly to keep momentum high.
+Closest to the pin, longest drive, straightest drive, and a putting contest at the turn are the fastest to run.
+Sell entry wristbands or include contests in a bundled Golfer Pack at check-in.
+Post winners quickly at the turn and again at dinner.
+Keep transactions QR-based and under 30 seconds per group to avoid pace-of-play issues.

 Share this answer